 Uncertainty, Access to Debt, and Firm Precautionary Behavior

-Uncertainty affects corporate policies and the real economy, but little is known on which factors mitigate firms’ vulnerability to uncertainty shocks.
-This paper shows that facilitating access to debt markets mitigates the effects of uncertainty on corporate policies.
-We use the staggered introduction of anti-recharacterization laws in U.S. states—which strengthened creditors’ rights to repossess collateral pledged in SPVs—to identify firms’ improved access to debt.
-After the passage of the laws, firms that face more uncertainty hoard less cash, and increase payouts, leverage, and investment in intangible assets.
-We show that firms’ vulnerability to uncertainty shocks is reduced by the enhanced ability to issue debt through SPVs.
+Little is known on whether financial factors influence firms’ vulnerability to uncertainty shocks.
+We show that access to debt markets mitigates the effects of uncertainty on corporate policies.
+We use the staggered introduction of anti-recharacterization laws in U.S. states—which strengthened creditors’ rights to repossess collateral pledged through SPVs—to identify firms’ improved access to debt markets.
+After the passage of the laws, firms that face more uncertainty hoard less cash, and increase leverage and intangible investment.
+Firms’ vulnerability to uncertainty shocks is reduced by the enhanced ability to issue debt through SPVs.

 Keywords: SPVs, anti-recharacterization laws, creditor rights, cash, intangible assets